jmcook1186/biosnicar-py/README.md

 ```
 conda create -n BioSNICAR_py python 3.6.8, numpy, scipy, matplotlib, pandas
 conda install xarray dask netCDF4 bottleneck
+pip install miepython

 ```

-or alternatively create from the yaml file provided in this repository (which also includes packages such as jupyter for running interactively in vscode).
+or alternatively linux users can create from the yaml file provided in this repository (which also includes packages such as jupyter for running interactively in vscode).

 ```
 conda env create -f BioSNICAR_py.yaml

 ```
-If creating a new environment in this way, please remember to update the prefix in the final line of the file to somethign appropriate to the new local machine.
+If creating a new environment in this way, please remember to update the prefix in the final line of the file to something appropriate to the new local machine.
+The .yaml file has been tested on Ubuntu 16.04 and 20.04.

 # In this repo